Lovers of turquoise seashores, sunshine, and history will find a thousand and one things to do in Croatia.

 Do so in May or October if you want to really stretch your budget and ingest the city in a more intimate fashion.

 Listen to the Symphony of the Sea Organ

 Have you ever wondered what the sea sounds like?
 In Zadar you can find out.
 Take a stroll along the water to the most northwestern tip of the old town and visit the city’s famous Sea Organ.

-This peculiar art instillation was created by architect Nikola Bašić and opened to the public in 2005.
-The west end of Zadar’s seaside promenade houses a massive water fueled organ.
+This peculiar art installation was created by architect Nikola Bašić and opened to the public in 2005.
+The west end of Zadar’s seaside promenade houses a massive water-fueled organ.
 The instrument comes to life with tranquil and sometimes chaotic sounds when seawater rushes in an out of its pipes.